KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\install\routes.py:62`

 **Description**:
-The `ex_settings` method in the EeazyCRM application is likely responsible for configuring or retrieving settings related to currency and time zones, as it calls functions to get currency by ID and time zone by name or ID.
+The `ex_settings` method is likely used in the EeazyCRM application to extract settings related to currency and time zone.
+It is probably called when these settings need to be retrieved or displayed.

 ---